ringiclub/obfuscation/README.md

 * Any uses of **_i_** are replaced by a *while* loop.

 In other therms, this replacements can be used to obfuscate a *while* loop.
 [Look at this file for an example](src/variable-transformations.c)

+### Array transformations
+There are many ways in which arrays can be obfuscated.
+One of the simplest ways is to change the array indices.
+Such a change could be achieved either by a variable transformation or by defining a permutation.
+Here is an example permutation for an array of size n:

+$$
+p = λi.(a × i + b ( mod(n))) \space where \space gcd (a, n) = 1
+$$

+Other array transformations involve changing the structure of an array.
+One way of changing the structure is by choosing different array dimensions.
+We could fold a 1-dimensional array of size m × n into a 2-dimensional array of size [m, n].
+Similarly, we could flatten an n-dimensional array into a 1-dimensional array.

+> [!IMPORTANT]
+> Before performing array transformations, we must ensure that the arrays are safe to transform.

+For example, we may require that a whole array is not passed to another method or that elements of the array do not throw exceptions.